-A provision has been made for the present value of anticipated costs of future restoration of leased branch premises.
-The provision includes future cost estimates associated with dismantling furniture and fittings.
-An asset is created as a result of this provision which is included in leasehold improvements.
-This asset is amortised over the effective remaining life of each lease.
+A provision has been made for the future cost estimates associated with dismantling furniture & fittings.
+This is recognised as a provision liability in the Statement of Financial Position, which increases annually over the life of the lease.
 The calculation of this provision requires assumptions which may result in future actual expenditure differing from the amounts currently provided.
 The provision is periodically reviewed and updated based on the facts and circumstances available at the time.
-Changes to the estimated future costs are recognised in the balance sheet by adjusting both the expense or asset (if applicable) and provision.
+Changes to the estimated future costs are recognised in the Statement of Financial Position by adjusting both the expense and provision.

-(p) Impairment of non-financial assets
+(q) Impairment of non-financial assets